Royal Scots Fusiliers: Second World War

 The 2nd Battalion, Royal Scots Fusiliers was based in Redford Barracks in Edinburgh on the outbreak of war commanded by Lieutenant Colonel Walter Clutterbuck.
 In September 1939, the battalion was grouped with the 2nd Bn Seaforth Highlanders and the 2nd Bn Northamptonshire Regiment to form 17 Infantry Brigade, which was assigned to the 5th Infantry Division.
 They were sent as an independent brigade to France in October 1939 to join the British Expeditionary Force (BEF).
 The battalion acted in support during the Battle of Arras and was significantly involved in the subsequent Battle of the Ypres-Comines Canal.
 The battalion suffered significant casualties and prisoners of war, and only 40 personnel were able to make it as a formed unit to Dunkirk to be evacuated to England.
 After 2 years spent on home defence in the United Kingdom, the battalion and brigade were detached from the 5th Division, and like the 1st Battalion, fought in Madagascar.
 The battalion next saw service fighting in Sicily.
 In 1944 the division fought in the Battle of Anzio in some of the fiercest fighting of the Italian Campaign thus far.
 The Anzio landings were an attempt to outflank the German Gustav Line, one of many defensive lines the Germans had created across Italy.
 After the fierce fighting there, the 2nd RSF and the rest of 5th Division were withdrawn, in July 1944, to Palestine to rest and refit.
 They returned to Italy briefly in early 1945 but were transferred, along with I Canadian Corps from British Eighth Army, to Belgium to join the 21st Army Group in the Allied invasion of Germany.

-Men of the 11th Battalion, Royal Scots Fusiliers charge with fixed bayonets through 'artillery fire' at a battle school in Scotland, 20 December 1943.